todorez/rmc2/README.md

 ### CONTRIBUTING TO RMC

-Issues and pull requests will be initially tracked on GitHub.
+Issues and pull requests will be tracked on GitHub.

 ### MAINTAINERS